Commercial real estate in United States: overview

 Areas of practice.
 Real estate and commercial finance.

-- Representing a Fortune 500 provider of internet services to the hospitality industry in leasing new headquarters in Manhattan.
+Representing a major national bank in leasing new headquarters in Manhattan.

 Ropes & Gray LLP

-- Representing a US-based private equity fund in the purchase of a portfolio of distressed loans.
+Representing a large private equity fund in the refinancing of a New York office complex.